Euphoric is an understatement following the aftermath of watching The King: Eternal Monarch!

 Marking my first K-Drama review on my new nest, I am elated to look back on all the moments worth remembering and applauding in the series.
 Consider you’re forewarned because this review will be quite lengthy.

-The King Eternal Monarch
+- Official Website: The King: Eternal Monarch SBS

 abbyinhallyuland watched The King: Eternal Monarch on Netflix